Lunch / Dinner

 Move over, beef — pork shoulder is full of flavor and makes a terrific stew in its own right.
-This unique one-pot wonder gets a hint of sweetness from parsnips and sweet potatoes, while turnips and potatoes add a hearty, earthy dimension.
+This unique one-pot Pork Stew gets a hint of sweetness from parsnips and sweet potatoes, while turnips and potatoes add a hearty, earthy dimension.
 This is definitely the stew to turn to when winter winds start to howl.

-Often called pork butt, the shoulder is a perfect cut for braises and stews — these moist-heat cooking methods help break down tough fibers and connective tissues.
+Often called pork butt, the shoulder is a perfect cut for braises and pork stews — these moist-heat cooking methods help break down tough fibers and connective tissues.
 To prevent an oily stew, trim off any visible pieces of fat before browning.

 Combine ½ cup flour, salt, pepper, and thyme in a resealable plastic bag.
 Add pork, toss to coat, then shake off excess.
 Brown half the meat in 1 Tbsp. oil in a Dutch oven or large pot over medium-high heat, 7–9 minutes; transfer to a plate.
 Brown remaining pork in remaining 1 Tbsp. oil and remove; reduce heat to medium.